Skip to content

 Over time, batteries lose their ability to hold a charge.
 Warranties often cover this “degradation.”
 Manufacturers set a limit for acceptable capacity loss.

 Example: A warranty might cover degradation beyond 30%.
-The warranty may cover repair or replacement if your battery’s original capacity was 60 kWh and drops below 42 kWh (70% of 60 kWh, meaning more than 30% degradation).
+The warranty may cover repair or replacement if your battery’s original capacity was 60 kWh and drops below 42 kWh.

 Check for Prorated Coverage